 - Needing to have things in a particular order (e.g., having things arranged symmetrically)

-- Graphic or disturbing images
+- Repeated thoughts or images

 - Repetitive praying

-In order to qualify for a diagnosis of Obsessive Compulsive Disorder, someone must have either obsessions or compulsions (or both) and these must interfere with their daily functioning.
+In order to qualify for a diagnosis of Obsessive-Compulsive Disorder, someone must have either obsessions or compulsions (or both) and these must interfere with their daily functioning.
 The person must also recognize, to some degree, that the obsessions and/or compulsions are excessive or unreasonable.